 Section 4 is the core of the act.
-This section provides that a servient estate owner may relocate an easement "only if" the relocation does not "materially" impair the interests of the easement holder, security-interest holders, or owners of other interests in the servient or dominant estate.
+This section provides that a servient estate owner may relocate an easement "only if the relocation does not materially" impair the interests of the easement holder, security-interest holders, or owners of other interests in the servient or dominant estate.
 One goal of the act is to ensure that relocation of an easement does not cause material harm to the easement holder, security-interest holders, or owners of other interests in the servient or dominant estate.
 The materiality qualification in Section 4 is consistent with that goal because it permits a relocation only if its effects on the interests of the easement holder, security-interest holders, and others owning interests in the servient or dominant estate are immaterial (i.e., negligible or trivial).

-Sections 4(1) through 4(3) generally track the core conditions of Section 4.8(3) of the Restatement.
-However, Section 4(3) clarifies exactly what is at stake in a proposed easement relocation-protection of the "affirmative, easement-related purposes for which the easement was created."
+Sections 4(1) through 4(3) generally track the core conditions of the Restatement.
+However, Section 4(3) clarifies what is at stake in a proposed easement relocation-protection of the "affirmative, easement-related purpose for which the easement was created."
 As comment 7 to Section 4 explains in more detail, this provision means that an easement holder should not be able to block a proposed easement relocation simply by asserting that an easement was actually, though silently, created to give the easement holder some veto power over development on the servient estate.
-If that is the intention of the owner of another parcel of land or another unit of real property (or any other easement holder for that matter) that person can always achieve such a goal by negotiating for and obtaining a negative easement-precisely one of the property interests exempt from the scope of the act.
+If that is the intention of the owner of another parcel of land or another unit of real property (or any other easement holder for that matter) that person can achieve such a goal by negotiating for and obtaining a negative easement-precisely one of the property interests exempt from the scope of the act.

-Sections 4(4) and 4(5) are also substantive conditions not found in the Restatement.
+Sections 4(4) through 4(6) are substantive conditions not found in the Restatement.
 They provide additional protection for the easement holder and those who use the easement.
-They do so by guaranteeing that a proposed easement relocation will not materially: "(4) during or after the relocation, impair the safety of the easement holder or others entitled to use and enjoy the easement;" and "(5) during the relocation, disrupt the use and enjoyment of the easement . . . unless the servient estate owner substantially mitigates the disruption."
-Section 4(5) will be particularly significant in any case in which an easement serves a dominant estate that is already in active use, whether commercial, industrial, or residential.
-Section 4(6) would prevent an easement relocation if it would materially "impair improvements on or the physical condition or use of the dominant estate."
+Section 4(4) guarantees that a proposed easement relocation will not materially "during or after the relocation, impair the safety of the easement holder or another entitled to use and enjoy the easement."
+Concerns about the safety of using a relocated easement appear in many judicial decisions involving easement relocation.
+Section 4(5) assures that a relocation will not materially "during the relocation, disrupt the use and enjoyment of the easement . . . unless the servient estate owner substantially mitigates the duration and nature of the disruption."
+This section will be significant in any case in which an easement serves a dominant estate that is already in active use, whether commercial, industrial, or residential.
+Section 4(6) prevents an easement relocation if it would materially "impair the physical condition, use, or value of the dominant estate or improvements on the dominant estate."
+For example, if a proposed relocation would significantly alter easement access points on the dominant estate and would impair the development potential of the dominant estate or would require material changes to improvements already constructed on the dominant estate, the relocation could not proceed.

 Section 4(7) also addresses a subject not covered by the Restatement.
-It provides protection against impairment of the interest of a security-interest holder of record in the value of its collateral, a real-property interest of a lessee of record in the dominant estate, or any other person with a real-property interest of record in the servient or dominant estates.
+It provides protection against impairment of the interest of a security-interest holder of record in the value of its collateral, a real-property interest of a lessee of record in the dominant estate, or a recorded real-property interest of any person in the servient or dominant estate.